-Term life insurance is the most common type of life insurance.
+Term life insurance is the most common type of life insurance, particularly when considering lower cost international life insurance in Japan.
 With term life insurance, when you purchase your policy, you decide on a term you would like to have life cover.
 These terms can be varying periods.
 20 and 30-year terms are some examples of life insurance terms.

 If you die during your term of cover, you receive death benefits.
 Of course, this is assuming your death did not breach your life insurance contract.
 If you breach your contract, your insurance company will void your policy, and your family won’t receive the death benefit.
 Even if you die during your term.